tino-kuptz/se-bus-ws/Readme.md

 You should watch out to not create a loop using this bridge.
 If a client emits an event that should be passed to the server, and the server emits the same event to the client, you might see your datacenter burning soon.
 This addin does not detect event loops, nor does it filter them.

+## Demo
+There is a working demo [at gitlab](https://gitlab.com/se-bus/se-bus-example-client-server-application/).
+Its demonstrating the usage of [se-bus](https://www.npmjs.com/package/se-bus) and [se-bus-ws](https://www.npmjs.com/package/se-bus-ws) by hosting a small web application that clients can use to connect in real time.

 ## Quick usage